dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC relies on EDHOC, which is designed to maximize confidentiality by encrypting handshake elements as early as the protocol state permits.
 In addition, the protocol is cryptographically bound such that any modification to any message (encrypted or unencrypted) results in a verification failure, as transcript hashes computed over the plaintext messages are used to derive the cryptographic material used by both endpoints.

 ## Authorization
-Following the considerations of EDHOC in appendix D.5 Unauthenticated Operation {{RFC9528}}, EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.
+Following the considerations of EDHOC in Appendix D.5 (Unauthenticated Operation) of {{RFC9528}}, EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.

 When peer authentication is not used, EAP-EDHOC server implementations MUST take care to limit network access appropriately for authenticated peers.
 Authorization and accounting MUST be based on authenticated information such as information in the certificate.
-The requirements for Network Access Identifiers (NAIs) specified in Section 4 of {{RFC7542}} apply and MUST be followed.
+The requirements for NAIs specified in Section 4 of {{RFC7542}} apply and MUST be followed.

 ## Privacy Considerations